andyperex/andyperex/README.md

 - 👋 Hi, I’m @andyperex
-- 👀 I’m interested in ...building project that ultimately lead to robotics
+- 👀 I’m interested in ...building projects that ultimately lead to robotics
 - 🌱 I’m currently learning ...Javasript and Python
 - 💞️ I’m looking to collaborate on ... any open-source projects where I can learn new techonlogies.
 - 📫 How to reach me ...